qmlbook/qmlbook/en/ch02/index.rst

         }
     }

 The ``HelloWord.qml`` is written in the QML language.
-We will discuss the QML language in more depth in the next chapter, just so much it's describes the user interface in a series of hierarchical elements.
-This code in particular show a rectangle of 360 x 360 pixel geometry with a centered text "Hello World".
+We will discuss the QML language in more depth in the next chapter.
+This example describes the user interface as a series of hierarchical elements.
+Specifically, a rectangle of 360 x 360 pixels with a centered text reading "Hello World".
 A mouse area spans the whole rectangle and when the user clicks it, the application quits.

 .. todo:: "just so much it's describes the user interface in a series of hierarchical elements"